IntegrierBar/FPComputerGames/RequierementsAnalysis.md

 Use a “changestate” function to change the state.
 This state machine also handles animations.
 Possible states:
-- idle
+- Idle
-- moving
+- Walking
-- dash
+- Dashing
-- attacking
+- SpellCasting

 ### 2.2.2 How damage is applied